 There are past examples of success we can look to, where nations came to agreement on policies to mitigate other emerging global environmental threats, whether it be the passage of the Clean Air Acts in the 1970s to deal with the threat of acid rain, or passage of the Montreal Protocol in 1984 to ban the production of CFCs, which were known to be damaging the stratospheric ozone layer.
 These past examples show that nations can join together in binding agreements to confront emerging global environmental threats before these threats reach catastrophic magnitudes.
 Dealing with climate change is admittedly more difficult, as carbon emissions are at the very heart of our current global energy economy, and simple solutions (such as installing scrubbers in smokestacks in the case of acid rain), or ready substitutes (replacing CFCs with other non-ozone-destroying substitutes as propellants in spray cans) are far more challenging to come by.
 Clearly, confronting global climate change will require greater will and greater global cooperation than has ever been called for before.
 Nonetheless, we can look with guarded optimism at these past successes and use them as instructive road maps as we seek to deal with the problem of global climate change.

-Nevertheless, from a global perpsective, there is evidence that mitigation policy is having a noticeable effect.
-After steady growth in recent years, global CO2 fossil-fuel emissions have become nearly steady since 2014 (less than 1% growth per year) despite substantial worldwide GDP growth, in large part due to the phasing out of coal power plants in China and the United States.
-Course author Michael Mann argues here that not only would the proposed agenda of the Trump administration be disastrous for worldwide climate change mitigation, but that the United States needs to remain deeply committed to clean energy research and development for its own economic self-interest, to remain a world leader in clean energy research and technology.
+From a global perspective, there is evidence that mitigation policy is having a noticeable effect.
+After steady growth in recent decades, global CO2 fossil-fuel emissions nearly stabilized 2014 to 2016 (less than 1% growth per year) despite substantial worldwide GDP growth, in large part due to the phasing out of coal power plants in China and the United States.
+However, global emissions rose again in 2017 and 2018.
+The European Union and 174 world states have ratified the Paris Agreement, and after Syria in 2017 and the United States once again joining the agreement in 20201, every country in the world is now a party to the Paris agreement.

 |Mitigation Options -->||Improving Energy Efficiency||Reforestation||Deforestation avoidance||Incineration of waste||Recycling||Switching from domestic fossil fuel to imported alternative energy||Switching from imported fossil fuel to domestic alternative energy|